Kirrawee: Commercial area

 In the 1990s, shops specialising in hardware, furniture, bulky goods and electrical goods drew customers to the industrial area of Kirrawee.
 The Shark Island Brewery is located in the industrial area of Kirrawee, which opened in 2015.

 There is also a small shopping area in Putland Close, behind Kirrawee High School.
 In 2012, an application to have a liquor store near Kirrawee High School was refused.

 In 2016, McDonald's Kirrawee applied to redevelop its site to have a dual-lane drive-through.

 A hotel, The Prince, opened diagonally opposite the Kirrawee brick pit in early 2017, aiming to target families as part of their clientele.
 The site previously had a service station and mechanical repair shop.
 The Prince was a finalist in the 2017 Australian Hotels Association's "Hotel of the Year City" award division.

+On 14 November 2018, South Village Kirrawee opened its doors.

 In 2019, resident pressure persuaded local Councillors to purchase a proposed 2000 square metre development site next to the local shopping area on the south-east corner of the railway bridge on Oak Rd, allocating the site to parkland to prevent a controversial proposed 50-room boarding house to go ahead on the site.

-Following the Council's decision, another development proposal was lodged for a large boarding house, this one proposed to accommodate up to 129 people in a five-story building adjoining the railway station car park.
+Following the council's decision, another development proposal was lodged for a large boarding house, this one proposed to accommodate up to 129 people in a five-story building adjoining the railway station car park.